 child labour and other forms of trafficking in human beings;

-they are subject to a decision on exclusion contained in the published early detection and exclusion system database referred to in Article 39;
+they or persons having powers of representation, decision-making or control over them are subject to a decision on exclusion contained in the published early detection and exclusion system database referred to in Article 39;

 provided that notwithstanding the above and without prejudice to Article 39.1, the Implementing Partner may decide not to exclude a Final Recipient or a Financial Intermediary where the Final Recipient or the Financial Intermediary can provide evidence that remedial measures have been adopted to demonstrate its reliability despite the existence of a ground for exclusion, or where it is indispensable to ensure the continuity of the service, for a limited duration and pending the adoption of remedial measures, or where an exclusion would be disproportionate taking into account the circumstances.

-If the Implementing Partner identifies that a Final Recipient or a Financial Intermediary it is considering for selection to implement part of the EU Guarantee or persons having powers of representation, decision-making or control over them has been, in the past five (5) years, subject to a final judgment or administrative decision by a national court or authority that it was created with the intent to illegally circumvent fiscal, social or any other legal obligations in the jurisdiction of its registered office, central administration or principal place of business, the Implementing Partner shall assess whether the entity has the resources, capability, creditworthiness and integrity to carry out the tasks and perform the obligations foreseen under the relevant agreements.
+If the Implementing Partner identifies that a Final Recipient or a Financial Intermediary it is considering for selection to implement part of the EU Guarantee or a person having powers of representation, decision-making or control over them has been, in the past five (5) years, subject to a final judgment or administrative decision by a national court or authority that it was created with the intent to illegally circumvent fiscal, social or any other legal obligations in the jurisdiction of its registered office, central administration or principal place of business, the Implementing Partner shall assess whether the entity has the resources, capability, creditworthiness and integrity to carry out the tasks and perform the obligations foreseen under the relevant agreements.

-In case of suspected or reported misrepresentation by a Final Recipient or a Financial Intermediary, of its situation or qualifications, including in respect of information provided in the context of the process referred to in Article 27.1, and to the extent that such suspected or reported misrepresentation falls within the scope of OLAF competences referred to in Article 31.9, the Implementing Partner shall inform OLAF in accordance with the relevant provisions of Article 31.6.
+In case of suspected or reported misrepresentation by a Final Recipient or a Financial Intermediary, of its situation or qualifications, including in respect of information provided in the context of the process referred to in Article 27 , and to the extent that such suspected or reported misrepresentation falls within the scope of OLAF competences referred to in Article 31.9, the Implementing Partner shall inform OLAF in accordance with the relevant provisions of Article 31.6.

 To protect against any Operations being misused for illegal purposes, including money laundering, terrorism financing, tax fraud, and tax evasion, the Implementing Partner shall require appropriate contractual arrangements with their Final Recipients and Financial (Sub-)Intermediaries and/or other appropriate means.
-Furthermore, the Implementing Partner shall transpose the requirements of Article 155(2) a) and b) of the Financial Regulation into the relevant agreements with its Financial Intermediaries and shall request the Financial Intermediaries to report on their observance.
+Furthermore, the Implementing Partner shall transpose the requirements of Article 158(2) (a) and (b) of the Financial Regulation into the relevant agreements with its Financial Intermediaries and shall request the Financial Intermediaries to report on their observance.

 [If applicable: Agreements with Financial Intermediaries]